lmarburger/lmarburger.github.com/resume.md

 use one of the worst products on the market, I slowly made the transition to full time developer after I mastered Regular Expressions and built a wildly successful web crawler to pluck email addresses from church directories.
-I helped build a less awful version of their CMS using C# and ASP.NET 1.1 and did a lot of JavaScript work trying to build a cross-browser WYSIWYG content editor that I was never able to complete.
+I helped build a less awful version of their CMS using C# and ASP.NET 1.1 and wrote many lines of JavaScript in an attempt to construct a cross-browser WYSIWYG content editor that I was never able to complete.

 ### Education